Dependency Parsing with Bottom-up Hierarchical Pointer Networks: Experiments

-\dani{We also compare our novel approach with the three implemented transition systems against other state-of-the-art dependency parsers on PTB and CTB.
+We also compare the proposed approach with the three implemented transition systems against the most recent dependency parsers on PTB and CTB.
 In order to choose the best parser configuration for the Penn Treebanks, we use scores on PTB development splits reported in Table~\ref{tab:ptbdev}.
-Since \textsc{Gate1} outperforms \textsc{Gate2} in general (as shown for UD treebanks in Table~\ref{tab:ud}), we simply use \textsc{Gate1} in all experiments and vary the fusion function implementation.
+Since \textsc{Gate1} outperforms \textsc{Gate2} in general (as shown for Universal Dependencies treebanks in Table~\ref{tab:ud}), we simply use \textsc{Gate1} in all experiments and vary the fusion function implementation.
 Lastly, for BERT augmentations, we directly use simplified fusion functions, significantly reducing training time.
-As we can see in Table~\ref{tab:penn}, the left-to-right approach achieves the highest accuracy obtained so far on PTB and CTB test splits} with neither contextualized word embeddings nor extra constituent information.
-Regarding BERT augmentations, all transition systems not only outperform the baseline \cite{multipointer}, but also the right-to-left model achieves the best LAS to date among approaches that use (or fine-tune) BERT (even improving over those enhanced with constituent information on PTB).
-These results provide some evidences that our proposed neural architecture has access to some structural information not learnt by the pre-trained language model BERT.
+As we can see in Table~\ref{tab:penn}, the left-to-right approach achieves the highest accuracy obtained so far on PTB and CTB test splits with neither contextualized word embeddings nor extra constituent information.
+Regarding BERT augmentations, all transition systems not only outperform the baseline \citep{multipointer}, but also the right-to-left model achieves the best LAS to date among approaches that use (or fine-tune) BERT (even improving over those enhanced with constituent information on PTB).
+These results provide some \spellchange{evidence} that our proposed neural architecture has access to some structural information not learnt by the pre-trained language model BERT. \new{Finally, all these improvements in accuracy provided by the proposed neural architecture come without harming the $O(n^2)$ runtime complexity of the original left-to-right transition-based parser, overcoming, therefore, their main competitors that have a higher $O(n^3)$ runtime complexity: the second-order graph-based parsers by \citet{zhang-etal-2020-efficient} and \citet{wang2020secondorder}.}

+Finally, while the runtime complexity of the proposed transition-based parsers is quadratic as that of the original sequential approach, the leverage of structural information during decoding comes at a cost in practice.
+In particular, the left-to-right, right-to-left and outside-in algorithms implemented on the Hierarchical Pointer Network respectively deliver 9.62 sent./s., 9.82 sent./s. and 8.81 sent./s. during decoding time on the test split of the PTB.
+This means that the original 22.57-sentences-per-second speed of the sequential Pointer Network is approximately halved.
+Although the current version of our neural architecture is less efficient than the baseline, it is worth mentioning that it was not optimized for speed and, therefore, further enhancements in handling structural information would improve final decoding speed.